-14.8.2 Lowland Plains and Boglands Character Area Policies
+14.8.2 Lowland Plains and Boglands Character Area

-- LL 1: To recognise that the lowlands are made up of a variety of working landscapes, which are critical resources for sustaining the economic and social well-being of the county. - LL 2: To continue to permit development that can utilise existing structures, settlement areas and infrastructure, whilst taking account of the visual absorption opportunities provided by existing topography and vegetation. - LL 3: To recognise that this lowland landscape character area includes areas of significant landscape and ecological value, which are worthy of protection. - LL 4: To recognise that intact boglands are critical natural resources for ecological and environmental reasons. - LL 5: To recognise that cutaway and cut-over boglands represent degraded landscapes and/or brownfield sites and thus are potentially robust to absorb a variety of appropriate developments.
+- LL 1 Recognise that the lowlands are made up of a variety of working landscapes, which are critical resources for sustaining the economic and social wellbeing of the county. - LL 2 Continue to permit development that can utilise existing structures, settlement areas and infrastructure, whilst taking account of the visual absorption opportunities provided by existing topography and vegetation. - LL 3 Recognise that this lowland landscape character area includes areas of significant landscape and ecological value, which are worthy of protection. - LL 4 Recognise that intact boglands are critical natural resources for ecological and environmental reasons. - LL 5 Recognise that cutaway and cut-over boglands represent degraded landscapes and/or brownfield sites and thus are potentially robust to absorb a variety of appropriate developments.

-14.8.3 Upland Character Areas included.
-East Kildare Uplands (Area of High Amenity)
+14.8.3 Upland Character Areas including East Kildare Uplands (Area of High Amenity)

-- LU 1: To ensure that development will not have a disproportionate visual impact (due to excessive bulk, scale or inappropriate siting) and will not significantly interfere or detract from scenic upland vistas, when viewed from areas nearby, scenic routes, viewpoints and settlements. - LU 2: To ensure that developments on steep slopes (i.e. >10%) will not be conspicuous or have a disproportionate visual impact on the surrounding environment as seen from relevant scenic routes, viewpoints and settlements.
+- LU 1 Ensure that development will not have a disproportionate visual impact (due to excessive bulk, scale or inappropriate siting) and will not significantly interfere with or detract from scenic upland vistas, when viewed from areas nearby, scenic routes, viewpoints and settlements. - LU 2 Ensure that developments on steep slopes (i.e. >10%) will not be conspicuous or have a disproportionate visual impact on the surrounding environment as seen from relevant scenic routes, viewpoints and settlements.

-- LU 3: To facilitate, where appropriate, developments that have a functional and locational requirement to be situated on steep or elevated sites (e.g. reservoir, telecommunication masts or wind energy structures) where residual adverse visual impacts are minimised or mitigated. - LU 4: To maintain the visual integrity of areas, which have retained a largely undisturbed upland character. - LU 5: To have regard to the potential for screening vegetation when evaluating proposals for development within the uplands.
+- LU 3 Facilitate, where appropriate, developments that have a functional and locational requirement to be situated on steep or elevated sites (e.g. reservoirs, telecommunication masts or wind energy structures) where residual adverse visual impacts are minimised or mitigated. - LU 4 Maintain the visual integrity of areas which have retained a largely undisturbed upland character. - LU 5 Have regard to the potential for screening vegetation when evaluating proposals for development within the uplands.

-14.8.4 Transitional Character Areas
+14.8.4 Eastern Transition

-- TA 1: To maintain the visual integrity of areas, which have retained an upland character. - TA 2: To recognise that the lowlands in the transitional area are made up of a variety of working landscapes that are critical resources for sustaining the economic and social well-being of the county. - TA 3: To continue to permit development that can utilise existing infrastructure, whilst taking account of local absorption opportunities provided by the landscape, landform and prevailing vegetation. - TA 4: To continue to facilitate appropriate development, in an incremental and clustered manner, where feasible, that respects the scale, character and sensitivities of the local landscape, recognising the need for sustainable settlement patterns and economic activity within the county.
+- TA 1 Maintain the visual integrity of areas which have retained an upland character. - TA 2 Recognise that the lowlands in the transitional area are made up of a variety of working landscapes that are critical resources for sustaining the economic and social well-being of the county. - TA 3 Continue to permit development that can utilise existing infrastructure, whilst taking account of local absorption opportunities provided by the landscape, landform and prevailing vegetation. - TA 4 Continue to facilitate appropriate development, in an incremental and clustered manner, where feasible, that respects the scale, character and sensitivities of the local landscape, recognising the need for sustainable settlement patterns and economic activity within the county.